-- 1. Moved to "will implement" - 2.
-Errors still seem too common in the MRP section.
+- 1. Errors still seem too common in the MRP section.
 Attempt to make the MRP Section even less error-prone.
-Mike explained the idea of MRP Scorecard data archive plan to provide a data check when filling out an AMPER. - 3.
-Compliance Indicators for Guardrail Inspections and Maintenance, Crash Cushion Inspection and Maintenance and Sign Inspection and Maintenance sections

-(Critical Requirements on page 4 of 9) are set at 90% of reviewed items must meet requirements.
+Mike explained the idea of MRP Scorecard data archive plan to provide a data check when filling out an AMPER.
+This will be done in the version of AMPER after 2.2 correct - Compliance Indicators for Guardrail Inspections and Maintenance, Crash Cushion Inspection and Maintenance and Sign Inspection and Maintenance sections (Critical Requirements on page 4 of 9) are set at 90% of reviewed items must meet requirements.
 The Scope is silent on this % thus it is 100%.
 The suggestion is to leave the % flexible in the AMPER so that Scopes could be written with different %.
-[D2-Curls]

-- Team Analysis: We recommend Scopes are all written the same with the 100% requirement.
+[D2-Curls] - Team Analysis: We recommend Scopes are all written the same with the 100% requirement.
 If a Scope was written with different requirement in the Other Contractual Requirements section, then instead of a flexible % in AMPER, the AMPER user should marking these as "N/A" and then using Section D) Project-Specific to evaluate those items at the Scope-defined %.
 The Team agreed that we don't want the 90% in AMPER to be flexible.
-Should be standard in Scope & AMPER. - Team agreed resolved and no need to change, but see next bullet - HOWEVER, in AMPER the description of the 90% field QA to verify inspections needs to be rewritten to make clear that this is not the QAR we do internally on Districts (spot check random guardrail), instead this is a verification that the inspection reports were done correctly. - 4.
+Should be standard in Scope & AMPER.
+Team agreed resolved and no need to change, but see next bullet - HOWEVER, in AMPER the description of the 90% field QA to verify inspections needs to be rewritten to make clear that this is not the QAR we do internally on Districts (spot check random guardrail), instead this is a verification that the inspection reports were done correctly.
+Not done in 2.2 - 3.
 Some pointed out issue with duplication in Scope for deducts and duplication in AMPER for Non-Compliances. - Analysis: Mike stated duplications should be ok as long as clear they are a tool to put extra emphasis on particularly important items, or items Districts want to draw attention too.
-This could be a tool used in the User-Defined Performance Indicators too. - This pretty well handled with the change to AMPER already confirmed below - but still maybe consider a better way to say the concept of Procedure vital, AMPER-listed items very important, Tech Proposal claims very important. - 5.
-In B) Safety Features, highway lighting says "more than 2 consecutive surveys" but it should say "2 consecutive quarters" to match procedure. - Confirmed we will do this. move to "confirmed". - 6.
-Could you please adjust the cells at section V notes/comments so I can printed it successfully ,right now when I write a lot in that section it cuts off still [D8-Barekat] we are trying to do this for 2.2 - 7.
-Under page 4 crash cushion inspection& maintenance, can we add a dead line for contractor to submit the completed inspection forms [D8-Barekat] plan to not change this 2.2 version will wait on procedure change and then adjust for next time. - 8.
+This could be a tool used in the User-Defined Performance Indicators too. - This pretty well handled with the change to AMPER already confirmed below but still maybe consider a better way to say the concept of

+Procedure vital, AMPER-listed items very important, Tech Proposal claims very important. - still consider this for future

+- 4. Could you please adjust the cells at section V notes/comments so I can printed it successfully ,right now when I write a lot in that section it cuts off still [D8-Barekat] - we are trying to do this for 2.2 In 2.2 we added extra box to add extra comments if needed. - 5.
+Under page 4 crash cushion inspection& maintenance, can we add a dead line for contractor to submit the completed inspection forms [D8-Barekat] - plan to not change this 2.2 version will wait on procedure change and then adjust for next time. - correct - 6.
 [D3-Toole] -Decisions identified in redline in this document.